 With the meal complete it didn’t take them long to complete their preparations and, less than an hour later, the three were stepping out into the fresh air to begin the next leg of their journey.
 As Seymour locked the door and pushed the key into the thatch once more, the children stepped away from the farmhouse, pulling their robes close.
 The crisp, clean air felt damp on their faces, the light breeze carrying the herby scent of sage and wild garlic from nearby woodlands.
 A pale, ghostly mist veiled the fields, soaking the grass with dew.

 ‘Which way?’ asked Levi as Seymour joined them.
-Seymour pointed eastwards, toward the line of towering hills.
+Seymour pointed eastwards, towards the line of towering hills.

 Seymour and Levi shouldered their packs and, together, the small party made off, striding through the swirling mist in the direction of the grey-clad peaks, and the village of Skenmarris that lay beyond.